perrygeo/axum-hurl-test/README.md

 # Testing Axum applications with Hurl

 [Hurl](https://hurl.dev/) is a fanstastic tool for testing HTTP services.
+[Axum](https://docs.rs/axum/latest/axum/) is an asynchronous Rust web server.
+Together, they are more than the sum of their parts.

+## Hurl in a nutshell

-You write the flow of requests and responses in a plain text format, and the `hurl` command runs and tests them against the live server.
+You write the flow of HTTP requests and responses in a plain text format.
+The `hurl` command runs and tests them against a live server.
+It's your responsibility to run the server.

 This gives you a domain-specific language to describe exactly how your API should work, an **integration test at the HTTP boundary**.